-Risk The key risks in relation to this matter are in the assessment of the grant applications, decision made to award funding, as well as project alignment with the social aspirations of the community.
+Risk Bisk Pating (Prior to Treatment or The key risks in relation to this matter are in the assessment of the grant applications, decision made to award funding, as well as project alignment with the social aspirations of the community.
 Failure to provide an additional funding stream for Community Facilities may result in a lack of consistent assessment of applications received outside of the Community Grants Program (LOAF).
 Risk Rating (Prior to Treatment or Control) Medium (6) Principal Risk Theme Reputational Risk Action Plan (Controls or Treatment Proposed) Clear criteria will provide an objective base for assessment and feedback to applicants.